ltran1612/CS579-Reverse-Engineering/Lab1/README.md

 - WININET.dll: This suggests that the program connects to the Internet.

 Then, I saw the following functions used:
 - InternetOpenA: According to Windows API, this is a function to initialize the use of WININET.dll.
 This means that the program does use the library.
-Along with the weird URL seen earlier, this suggests that this program accesses an URL that is obfuscated, which is typical of a malware as normal and legitimate programs have no need to do this.
+Along with the URL seen earlier, it seems like the malware is trying to access this website.
 - VirtualProtect, VirtualAlloc, GetProcAddress, and VirtualFree: According to Windows API, these are functions to change the access permission to the virtual memory of other processes and manipulate the memory.
 This can be used by this program to gain access to the memory of other programs, which could be dangerous.
 This suggests that this could be malicious.

+Along with the string "Internet Explorer 8.0", it suggests that it's trying to gain access to the memory of Internet Explorer 8.0 to do something.

 ### Dependency Walker
 The result of Dependency Walker only shows us the libraries and functions seen in PEViewer, so no new information was found.